What Are Emotional Barriers In Communication?

 Emotional barriers can be challenging to deal with.
 Still, there are a few strategies you can try to help overcome them: Identify the root cause of the emotional barrier, seek support from others, practice self-care, reframe your thoughts, use visualization and positive affirmations, seek professional help.

-Emotional barriers are psychological obstacle that prevents a person from fully experiencing or expressing emotions.
-Some common examples of emotional barriers include: Fear of failure or rejection, anger or resentment, shame or guilt, fear of vulnerability, low self-esteem, & grief or sadness.
+Some common emotional barriers examples include: Fear of failure or rejection, anger or resentment, shame or guilt, fear of vulnerability, low self-esteem, & grief or sadness.